The ESP32 chip comes with 48 pins with multiple functions. Not all pins are exposed in all ESP32 development boards, and some pins cannot be used.

 - ADC2_CH8 (GPIO 25)

 - ADC2_CH9 (GPIO 26)

-The ADC input channels have a 12 bit resolution.
+The ADC input channels have a 12-bit resolution.
 This means that you can get analog readings ranging from 0 to 4095, in which 0 corresponds to 0V and 4095 to 3.3V.
-You also have the ability to set the resolution of your channels on the code, as well as the ADC range.
+You can also set the resolution of your channels on the code and the ADC range.

 The ESP32 ADC pins don’t have a linear behavior.
 You’ll probably won’t be able to distinguish between 0 and 0.1V, or between 3.2 and 3.3V.
 You need to keep that in mind when using the ADC pins.
 You’ll get a behavior similar to the one shown in the following figure.